Days Until Homecoming:

 Bush Conference Center, Beckman Hall Room 404

-Chapman’s men’s water polo is hosting six games as part of the Gary Troyer Water Polo Tournament.
+Chapman’s men’s water polo team hosts multiple games for the annual Gary Troyer Tournament.

 Allred Aquatics Center